US-CBP/cbp-style-guide/src/docs/foundation/icons.md

 The files noted here are scalable vector icons.
 These designs are intended to achieve a consistent look and feel across CBP products.
 Where applicable, use the "CBP Recommended Icons" first before seeking alternatives.

+<b>Attention - </b>We are currently troubleshooting known technical issues relating to Internet Explorer's inability to show icons internally.

 #### Icon Colors and Sizes

 Icons should always be one solid color&mdash;black, white, or a Primary Color&mdash; and can stand alone or be placed in contrasting color circles.